Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix

 where $\tilde{\rho}_l=(\tilde{\bs{u}}_l)^TA\bs{p}_{h+1}, l=1, \dots, h$.
 Then, an analogous representation of Eqns.~\eqref{eqn:LB1} and \eqref{eqn:LB2} using Eqns.~\eqref{eqn:ritzP}, \eqref{eqn:ritzQ}, and \eqref{eqn:ritzB} are

 and

 respectively.

-Augmenting by Ritz vectors as described above gives good approximations to the largest singular triplets of $A$.
-However, Ref.~\cite{Kokiopoulou2004} observed that when seeking to compute the smallest singular triplets of $A$, augmenting by harmonic Ritz values can give faster convergence than augmenting by Ritz values.
-Let $L'$ smallest singular triplets of $B_{h\times h+1}$ determine the matrices
+The above augmentation by Ritz vectors offers accurate approximations for the largest singular triplets of $A$.
+However, Ref.~\cite{Kokiopoulou2004} states that the augmentation by harmonic Ritz vectors may offer faster convergence than that by Ritz vectors when the focus is to reveal the smallest singular triplets of $A$.
+Let, the $L'$ smallest singular triplets of $B_{h\times h+1}$ are presented by the matrices,

 We now derive the relations analogous to Eqns.~\eqref{eqn:LB1} and \eqref{eqn:LB2} for harmonic Ritz vectors.
 We introduce QR factorization